HarshitKaushik/java-cheat-sheet/README.md

 this.amount = amount;
     }

-    String currency;// Should be an Enum
-    int amount;// Should ideally use BigDecimal
+    String currency; // Should be an Enum int amount; // Should ideally use BigDecimal
 }

 // AmountAdder class has method addAmounts which is throwing a RuntimeException